meltano/meltano/docs/src/handbook/marketing/README.md

 ### Brand Personality
 Our personality is built around four main characteristics.

-**Human**: We write like we talk.
+* **Human**: We write like we talk.
 We avoid buzzwords and jargon, and instead communicate simply, clearly, and honestly.
-**Competent**: We aim to be masterly at what we offer, and communicate with conviction.
+* **Competent**: We aim to be masterly at what we offer, and communicate with conviction.
-**Humble**: We care about helping those around us achieve great things more than we care about our personal accomplishments.
+* **Humble**: We care about helping those around us achieve great things more than we care about our personal accomplishments.
-**Inclusive**: We embrace new ideas, new voices and new perspectices.
+* **Inclusive**: We embrace new ideas, new voices and new perspectives.
 We are always happy to be educated.
-**Fun**: We like Shramp and other oddities.
+* **Fun**: We like Shramp and other oddities.

 ### Tone of Voice
 Friendly, informative yet ambitious.
 We bring empathy to all interactions and stewardship to those new to the space.